Public Information

 Employer Survey

-In 2019, the DURP ʻOhana, a Chapter of the University of Hawaii Alumni Association, conducted a survey of local firms/organizations that employ Department of Urban and Regional Planning (DURP) graduates.
+In 2019, the DURP ʻOhana, a Chapter of the University of Hawaii Alumni Association, surveyed local firms/organizations that employ Department of Urban and Regional Planning (DURP) graduates.
 The survey, which was sent to 48 employers (public, private, and non-profit), had a 33% response rate.
 It assessed the skills and attributes of DURP graduates on a scale from outstanding (highest) to need to improve (lowest) to examine how well the master’s degree program is aligned with the needs of local firms/organizations.
 Some of the survey results are presented below:

 Satisfaction with DURP graduates employed: 100% reported being “satisfied” or “very satisfied”